 Children Of Parents With Substance Use Disorders: Developing Substance Use Disorders Themselves

 Perhaps one of the most upsetting and dangerous implications involved in children who have grown up with and around frequent substance use is the likelihood of those children developing a substance use disorder themselves.
 Although a family history of substance use disorders is not the only factor in developing one, it does increase a child's risk of developing a substance use disorder down the road.
-This may be due partly to simple environmental factors: children have access to illicit substances via their parents.
 It could also be due to observation: if children see their parent/s turning to substance use as a means of coping, they are more likely to go the same route.

 Children of parents with a substance use disorder grow up seeing substance use as a matter of course.
 It would deviate from the norm not to use illegal and harmful substances.
 Children of parents who are not actively addicted are still negatively impacted and put at risk, even without continued exposure to substance use.

 Past Substance Use And Current Damage